duluca/minimal-mongo/README.md

 # Mongo Docker
-Dockerfile and scripts to setup a production ready Mongo container with authentication and SSL configuration
+Dockerfile and scripts to setup a production ready Mongo container with user authentication and SSL configuration

 > Inspired by http://blog.bejanalex.com/2017/03/running-mongodb-in-a-docker-container-with-authentication/